franksh/dsr-rossman-comp/readme.md

 ### Dataset

-The dataset is made of two csvs:
+The dataset is consists of two csvs:

 ```
 #  store.csv